On this page

 - Aged 60 or over

-- Holder of valid green Medicare card or DVA card
+- Holder of green Medicare or DVA Card

-- NSW Seniors Card: Work an average of less than 20 hours per week in paid employment across 12-month period or fully retired
+- NSW Seniors Card: Work less than 20 hours per week in paid employment (averaged over 12 months)

-- NSW Seniors Saver Card: Work an average of over 20 hours per week in paid employment across 12-month period
+- NSW Seniors Saver Card: Work more than 20 hours per week in paid employment, or 1,040 hours over 12 months

 How do you apply for a NSW Seniors or Seniors Saver Card?